|St. Petersburg on the Neva River - Borodin's home for most of his life|

 Alexander Porfiryevich Borodin was born in St. Petersburg, Russia in 1833.
 He was the illegitimate son of Luke Gedeoneshvilli, an elderly prince from Georgia whose family was descended from one of the last kings of Imeritera in the Caucasus.
 Prince Luke had fallen in love with Alexander’s mother, Narva, who was a serving maid then twenty-four.
 Since there was no option available for marriage to the prince, Alexander's mother later married a retired army doctor.
 As was common in those days in Russia, for a child born out of wedlock, Alexander would be given the last name of a servant or serf belonging to the prince.
 The chosen serf's name was Porfiry Borodin.

 Alexander grew up in a privileged household.
 He was a bright child, eager to learn and gifted in music.
 His mother doted over him (although she insisted he call her "Aunt Mimi").
 She arranged for him to be taught at home and Alexander was quick to learn French, German and Italian.
 He studied the flute and violoncello with his tutors and taught himself to play the violin.
 He became an enthusiastic concertgoer at the age twelve.
-Excited by the music he heard, he eagerly composed a concerto for the piano at the age of thirteen and then a trio for two violins and a cello.
+Excited by the music he heard, he eagerly composed a concerto for the piano at the age of thirteen, followed by a trio for two violins and a cello.

 Borodin also loved organic chemistry and this interest was encouraged by his mother's husband, the army doctor.
 Borodin often experimented in making fireworks and chemical electricity (galvanization).
-His mother, approving of his interest in science and believing music to be an undignified profession (a common attitude in Russia during this time), she firmly enrolled him at the St. Petersburg School of Medicine.
+His mother, approving of his interest in science and believing music to be an undignified profession (a common attitude in Russia during this time), firmly enrolled him at the St. Petersburg School of Medicine.

-However, as a medical student, Borodin did not give up on his beloved music; he formed his own string quartet!
+However, as a medical student, Borodin did not give up on his beloved music; he formed his own string quartet.
 Whenever time allowed, he would walk several miles, his cello under his arm, to join his musician friends for an all-night session of music.
 This balancing of his two loves would set a pattern for how Borodin would live the rest of his life.
 Borodin did well at the university.
 He was highly praised for his work, although his science professor would sometimes complain that he spent too much time on music.

 In 1858, he graduated as a Doctor of Medicine, after completing a thesis on acids.
 Notably, his was the first dissertation in the history of the Academy to be written and defended, not in Latin, but in Russian.
 The Imperial government sent him and group of other students to Europe for four years to study the latest scientific developments where Borodin was fortunate in being able to study under the great Russian scientist,